Antimatter543/Financial_Extractor/Project_Documentation.md

 2. Sent them to Gemini 2.0 to generate a markdown-based financial summary.
 3. Converted the markdown summary into a well-structured PDF report using `markdownpdf`.

+### 3.4 Considering Scale
+## Phase 5 - Scaling And Stuff

+#### For scaling preprocessing

+We currently use a mix of manual table names w/ regex patterns which is fine here, but in more varied datasets we may have some errors as people use slightly different words/terminology that falls through the regex patterns.
+So potentially using NLP based methods (like spacy, etc.) would help here.

+#### RAG:
+Potential for RAG for greater reliability or some sort of pre-processed database so the PDF reading and processing doesn't have to happen every time.

+With RAG, you can retrieve more accurate answers while still being able to ask the GenAI model any query.

+RAG is a trade-off of speed for accuracy, but for large databases, it’s pretty practical because of context limits (i.e., you can’t throw 10,000 docs into the LLM, so use a retriever to find 5 relevant documents instead!).

+### Other ideas:
+- Deploying on cloud (AWS lambda) for better pipelines and scalability (e.g preprocessing function runs whenever new pdf is inputted, then thrown into a database)

 ## **4. Challenges & Solutions**